pippy360/transformationInvariantImageSearch/README.md

 This setup was tested on a newly deployed vm on Debian GNU/Linux 9 (stretch), YMMV on different setups.

-Instead of running the commands manually you can run the ./setup.sh script while in the /fullEndToEndDemo directory.
+Instead of running these commands manually you can run the ./setup.sh script while in the /fullEndToEndDemo directory.

 Or if you want to run the commands manually...